mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 SPACE AND TIME The following units of measurement are used to describe astronomical distances.

-Astronomic Unit: The distance between the Earth and the Sun – 149,597,870 kilometres.
-Light Second: The distance light travels in one second – 299,792 kilometres.
-Light Minute: 17,987,547 kilometres.
-Light Year: 9,460,730,472,580.8 kilometres.
-Parsec: Parallax of one second of arc – 30.857 x 1012 kilometres or 3.262 light years.
+Astronomic Unit: The distance between the Earth and the Sun – 149,597,870 kilometers.
+Light Second: The distance light travels in one second – 299,792 kilometers.
+Light Minute: 17,987,547 kilometers.
+Light Year: 9,460,730,472,580.8 kilometers.
+Parsec: Parallax of one second of arc – 30.857 x 1012 kilometers or 3.262 light years.

 Ships Name : What you name your ship can define its personality.